shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/s3_bucket.md

 ## Steps

 * Create your S3 bucket in your selected region.
-* Configure the bucket Default Encryption, Shotgun use the bucket Default Encryption to encrypt new S3 objects.
+* Configure the bucket Default Encryption, as Shotgun uses the bucket Default Encryption to encrypt new S3 objects.

 ## CORS Configuration

 You need to configure CORS policy on your new S3 bucket.
-Replace mystudio.shotgunstudio.com by your Shotgun hosted site URL.
+Replace mystudio.shotgunstudio.com with your Shotgun hosted site URL.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>